mblsha/cpm22/docs/ccp.md

 def user():    # USER n
     # args: number in comfcb; sets user code
+    # returns: A status from BDOS setuser; here none
     n = parse_number_from_comfcb()
     if n >= 16 or comfcb.name_not_blank():
         error_from(staddr)